rumpelsepp/penrun/penrun.1.rst

     This variable is set by penrun to the current artifactsdir.
     Spawned programs can use this variable to locate the current artifactsdir to store further artifacts on their own.

-PENRUN_BATCHED
+PENRUN_BATCH_MODE
-    This variable is set, when penrun processes commands in batched mode.
+    This variable is set, when penrun processes commands in batch mode.

 PENRUN_COMMAND
     This variable includes the full command provided to penrun; excluding DEFAULT_ARGS.